What kind of candles are non toxic?

 Are our candles biodegradable?

-Studies have shown that beeswax and vegetable-based (natural) waxes are biodegradable (View our Candle Wax & Wick Facts below)
+Yes, studies have shown that beeswax and vegetable-based (natural) waxes are biodegradable (View our Candle Wax & Wick Facts below)

 Are scented candles triggers for asthma or allergies?